tilt-dev/minikube-local/README.md

 ## Why use Minikube with a local registry?

-When developing locally, you want to push images to the cluster as fast as possible.

-Pushing to a local image registry skips a lot of overhead:
+Minikube offers many different ways to get your app into the cluster.

+Using a local registry is the best method for iterative app development.

-- Unlike with a remote registry, the image stays local to your machine, with no network traffic
+- Unlike with a remote registry, the image stays local to your machine, with no network traffic to wait on or credentials to setup.

+- Unlike with an in-cluster builder, you can reset the cluster without deleting the image cache.

-- Unlike with loading into the container runtime, docker will skip pushing any layers that already exist in the registry
+- Unlike with loading into the container runtime, docker will skip pushing any layers that already exist in the registry.

-- Unlike with in-cluster build daemons, there's no additional auth configuration in-cluster.

-- Unlike with an in-cluster registry, you can reset the cluster without deleting the image cache.

 This makes it a great solution for iterative local development.
 But setting it up is awkward and fiddly.
 This script makes it easy.

 ## How to Try It

 1) Install [Minikube](https://minikube.sigs.k8s.io/docs/)

-2) Copy the [minikube-with-registry.sh](minikube-with-registry.sh) somewhere on your path.
+2) Copy the [minikube-with-registry.sh](minikube-with-registry.sh) script somewhere on your path.

 3) Create a cluster with `minikube-with-registry.sh`.
 Currently it creates the registry at port 5000.